keptn/keptn/distributor/README.md

 If the endpoint specified by `KEPTN_API_ENDPOINT` does not provide a valid SSL certificate, the distributor will, per default, deny any requests to that endpoint.
 This behavior can be changed by setting the variable `HTTP_SSL_VERIFY` to `false`.

 The remaining parameters, such as `PUBSUB_RECIPIENT`, `PUBSUB_RECIPIENT_PORT` and `PUBSUB_RECIPIENT_PATH`, as well as the `API_PROXY_PORT` can be configured as described above.

+## Filtering for a set of stages, projects, or services

+The STAGE_FILTER, PROJECT_FILTER, and SERVICE_FILTER environment variables
+control the Keptn service's subscription to events with Keptn's Control Plane.
+The values of these environment variables are set by fields in the values.yaml file for the service;
+by default, all stages, projects, and services are subscribed.
+Provide a comma-separated list of stages, projects, or services to the appropriate variable to filter the set.
+Define the value of these variables in the appropriate field of the *value.yaml* file for the service;
+that populates the value of the environment variables that the Distributor uses.

 ## Installation